 There are some conifers in southern regions that do well though.
 This includes Oklahoma, Texas, and Arkansas.
 Extra care is required to alleviate environmental stress (such as irrigating conifers in times of drought or hot spells).
 Applying a thin layer of mulch will prevent rapid loss of moisture and help regulate fluctuating temperatures in southern regions.

 By checking regularly for signs of disease, stress, or insects, many problems can be eased before they become serious.
-Your local extension agent can help diagnose disease or insect damage.
+Your local extension agent can help diagnose a disease or insect damage.
 A variety of needled evergreens of varying heights, foliage color, and landscape use are available to gardeners in Oklahoma, Texas, and Arkansas.

 Choosing Conifers for Southern Landscapes